cs3org/OCM-API/IETF-OCM.md

   `"/index.php/apps/sciencemesh/accept"` is specified here then a WAYF Page SHOULD redirect the end-user to `/index.php/apps/sciencemesh/ accept?token=zi5kooKu3ivohr9a&providerDomain=cloud.example.org`.
-* OPTIONAL: jwksUri (string) - URL of a JWK Set document [RFC7517] containing the public keys this OCM Server uses for HTTP Message Signatures.
+* OPTIONAL: jwksUri (string) - https URL of a JWK Set document [RFC7517] containing the public keys this OCM Server uses for HTTP Message Signatures.
 The URL is discovered from this field; it is not a fixed path in the OCM API.
-  Implementations that advertise the `"http-sig"` capability MUST provide this URL as well.
+  Implementations that advertise the `"http-sig"` capability MUST provide this URL as well, and it MUST use https.
   Example: `"https://cloud.example.org/ocm/jwks"`.
 * OPTIONAL: tokenEndPoint (string) - URL of the token endpoint hosted by this OCM Server.
 When this OCM Server acts as Sending Server, the